Praqma/deploy2docker/README.md

 Everything is up!
 Very good.

 **Notes:**
+In the logs, you see:
-* The directory `/home/containers-runtime/example-wordpress-website` is failing, because I placed it in as something which should fail.
+* a directory `/home/containers-runtime/example-wordpress-website` is failing, because I placed it in as something which should fail.
 (It's `app.env` file is missing - on purpose).
 Seeing it fail proves that the script is doing it's thing.
 * **mysql** is setup to run as docker-compose application , but it's setup does not come from a git repository.
 That is why you see `ERROR` during `git pull` when the script is processing the  mysql directory.
 This is ok in my setup.
-* `privatecoaching.no` is also a docker-compose app, but configured manually.
+* `privatecoaching.no` is actually a wordpressed based docker-compose app, under testing, configured manually.
 It's code will soon be part of a git repository of it's own.
 Please ignore it.
-* This script can remain in the `/home/deploy2docker` directory.

 # Conclusion:
 `deploy2docker` is a set of tools, which makes your life very easy; especially, when - for whatever reason - kubernetes is not an option, you are forced to manage docker-compose applications on docker host, and you don't want to be the meatware-CI (human-CI) for yourself, or your development team.

 I hope you enjoy using these tools as much as I enjoyed developing them, and using them!
+I have complete peace of mind since I deployed these two tools on my docker servers.
+I believe they can be used safely by others in similar situations.